nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 ## Adapters

 Most importantly, the core `next-auth` package no longer ships with `typeorm` or any other database adapter by default.
-This brings the default bundle size down significantly for those not needing to persist user da ta to a database.
+This brings the default bundle size down significantly for those not needing to persist user data to a database.

 You can find the official Adapters in the newly created [nextauthjs/adapter](https://github.com/nextauthjs/adapters) repository.
 Although you can still [create your own](/tutorials/creating-a-database-adapter) with a new, [simplified Adapter API](https://github.com/nextauthjs/next-auth/pull/2361).